francescoraves483/LTNT/README.md

 ```
 config timeserver 'ntp'
 ```
-* Edit the "/etc/rc.local" file of both boards (this file will contain a series of commands to be executed at startup in order to guarantee the clock synchronization via the `ptplan` interface), inserting the following content (the rc.local files for the master and slave boards can also be found inside 'Slave/Master_files/openwrt_config/etc' in this repository):
+* Edit the "/etc/rc.local" file of both boards (this file will contain a series of commands to be executed at startup in order to guarantee the clock synchronization via the `ptplan` interface), inserting the following content (the rc.local files for the master and slave boards can also be found inside 'Slave/Master_files/openwrt_config/etc' in this repository).
+If you use another interface for the clock synchronization/control operations other than the suggested one (i.e. `eth1`), you need to replace `ptp1`, in the scripts below, with the proper PTP device of the chosen interface (other than replacing the interface name after `ptp4l -i`).
+Typically, `ptp1` corresponds to `eth1`, `ptp0` to `eth0` and `ptp2` to `eth2`.

 **Master board:**
 ```